For People With Chronic Fatigue Syndrome, More Exercise Isn't Better

 Doctors and patient advocates say the update by the CDC is a major victory for people with ME/CFS, and that a revision of British guidelines is sorely needed.
 They are hoping other major medical sites will follow suit and revise their information on the disease, which is thought to affect at least a million Americans.

-Many websites have outdated information, that perpetuates a key misperception about CFS: "That you can exercise your way out of this illness," says Dr. Nancy Klimas of Nova Southeastern University in Miami, who has served on the ME/CFS advisory committee for the Department of Health and Human Services and has treated people with ME/CFS for 30 years.
+Many websites have outdated information that perpetuates a key misperception about CFS: "That you can exercise your way out of this illness," says Dr. Nancy Klimas of Nova Southeastern University in Miami, who has served on the ME/CFS advisory committee for the Department of Health and Human Services and has treated people with ME/CFS for 30 years.
 "That's just not true.
 You can exercise, but you have to be extremely cautious.
 And it will not cure you."

 Even just a small amount of exercise or simple exertion can make some people much sicker, Klimas says.